In Britain and Ireland, the Neolithic was the period between around 4000BC and 2500BC that saw the widespread adoption of agriculture.

 More recently it was suggested that different groups came together and co-operated in the construction of monuments.
 This idea of disparate communities was expanded upon in 2017 following a major re-evaluation of Orcadian Neolithic radiocarbon dates.

-This not only saw the creation of increasingly large and elaborate stalled cairns but elements of Irish tomb architecture imported as communities across Orkney sought to outdo each other.
+This not only saw the creation of increasingly large and elaborate stalled cairns but elements of Irish passage grave architecture imported as communities across Orkney sought to outdo each other.

 The result, suggest the authors, was a highly competitive and unstable society – one that eventually collapsed.